Singlem/Portfolio/README.txt

-This is basicly just my Testing of the C# language.
+This is basicly just me Testing of the C# language.

 BookSeller
 -----------